Judas Iscariot, the Betrayer of Jesus

 “‘Therefore, of these men who have accompanied us all the time that the Lord Jesus went in and out among us, beginning from the baptism of John to that day when He was taken up from us, one of these must become a witness with us of His resurrection’” (Acts 1:21-22, NKJV).

-Of these men, two were proposed: Joseph Justus (also called Barsabas), and Matthias.
+Of these men, two were proposed: Joseph Justus (also called Barsabbas) and Matthias.

-They prayed over the decision and cast lots, and the lot fell to Matthias.
+They prayed over the decision and cast lots (similar to rolling dice today), and the lot fell to Matthias.

-This is the only time Matthias is mentioned in the Bible, but we can assume he worked as fervently as the other disciples did during the first-century Christian church.
+This is the only time Matthias is mentioned in the Bible, but we can assume he worked as fervently as the other disciples did in the first-century Christian church.

 What Judas’ life means for us today

-Judas may have lived a traitor’s life and was not truly repentant for his sins, but we can still take away a few important things from his life.
+Judas may have lived a traitor’s life and not been truly repentant for his sins, but we can still take away a few important lessons from his life.

 Judas is an example

-Instead, he gave in to personal selfishness, leading him to betray the Savior of the world.
+Instead, he gave in to personal selfishness, leading him to betray the Savior of the world and die a horrible death.
 He is the classic example of what not to do.
 His is a fate we can avoid if we listen to Jesus.

 Jesus still loved him

 Even as Jesus allowed Judas to be His disciple throughout His ministry, He knew someday this man would betray Him, condemning Him to a painful, agonizing death.
-Yet He still loved him, still gave him a chance, still sought to teach him how to behave.
+Yet He still loved him, still gave him a chance, still sought to change his heart.

-Even when Jesus revealed Judas as the traitor, He spoke to the disciple with compassion and forgiveness in His voice.
+Even when Jesus revealed Judas as the traitor, He spoke with compassion and forgiveness in His voice.
 He simply told him to do what he was going to do quickly.

 And had Judas confessed and been repentant, Jesus would have forgiven him, even as He forgives all of us if we ask for it (1 John 1:8-9).

-Interestingly enough, there are some people that believe Judas always was in league with Jesus and never betrayed Him on his own greed and sinfulness.
+Interestingly though, some people believe Judas was always in league with Jesus and never betrayed Him because of his own greed and sinfulness.
 Here’s how.

 The Gospel of Judas

 In this account, Judas is portrayed as a very close friend of Jesus.
-As such, he was the only person who really knew the true mission of Jesus, that He must die on the Cross for all humanity, instead of ascending a throne on earth and defeating the Romans.7
+As such, he was the only person who really knew the true mission of Jesus—that He must die on the Cross for all humanity, instead of ascending a throne on earth and defeating the Romans.9

-So, unlike the Bible’s account, which paints Judas as a cold-hearted betrayer, The Gospel of Judas describes him as the man Jesus instructed to betray Him, in order for God’s plan of salvation to work.8
+So, unlike the Bible’s account, which paints Judas as a cold-hearted betrayer, The Gospel of Judas describes him as the man Jesus instructed to betray Him in order for God’s plan of salvation to work.10

 However, most Bible scholars don’t accept this book as accurate for these reasons:

-• It’s not part of the biblical canon.
+- It’s not part of the biblical canon.
 The early church leaders were very careful in selecting what should be included in the New Testament, choosing only what lined up accurately.
-If a book was left out, it likely had some theological or historical issues with it.9
+If a book was left out, it likely had some theological or historical issues with it.11

-• It was written by Gnostics.
-This group in the early centuries after Christ held a lot of beliefs that contradicted those of the Bible.
-Thus anything they wrote is subject to question by Christians.10
+- It was written by Gnostics.
+This group in the early centuries after Christ held many beliefs that contradicted the Bible.
+Thus anything they wrote is subject to question by Christians.12

-There are a large number of negatively-regarded people throughout the Bible.
+The Bible records many cruel, rebellious people among its stories.
 Undoubtedly, however, Judas Iscariot ranks among the worst.
-He was a thief and betrayer, which ultimately sent Jesus to His death.
+He was a thief and betrayer, who ultimately sent Jesus to His death.

-While he is by no means a man we should desire to emulate, don’t forget that Jesus allowed him to be one of His disciples.
-He always forgave Judas for his actions, and would have forgiven him for betraying Him, had Judas sincerely asked.
+While he is by no means a man we should emulate, don’t forget that Jesus allowed him to be one of His disciples.
+He extended a lot of grace to Judas, encouraging him to change with the opportunities He presented.
+Jesus would have forgiven him, had Judas sincerely asked.

 What else did Jesus teach during His time on earth?